Cult classic movies that you didn’t know were flops!

 Fight Club starring Brad Pitt and Edward Norton has a huge fan following even today.
 Though the movie earned enough money, it did not meet the expectations of the studio.
 With bad reviews from the critics and a lack of proper marketing, the film turned out to be a disappointment at the time of release.

 Andaaz Apna Apna saw two lovable superstars coming together to deliver a movie that still wins our hearts.
 Aamir Khan and Salman Khan shared impressive chemistry throughout the movie.
 The film was an average success at the box office and was able to recover the budget amount.
 Lack of proper publicity and tough competition from other big movies are cited to be the reason for the film’s mediocre success.

 Yes, this mind-boggling prison break drama did not get the box office success it actually deserved.
 The film could not compete with big releases of that year, like Pulp Fiction and Forrest Gump.
 But the film was lauded by the audience when it had its television premiere.
 There has been no looking back since then.

 Unbelievable, isn’t it!
 This epic movie was declared a flop within two weeks of its release.
-The director Ramesh Sippy was hugely disappointed and made some addition to the music with dialogue snippets, and boom!
+The director of Sholay, Ramesh Sippy was highly disappointed and made some addition to the music with dialogue snippets, and boom!
 Sholay became an overnight sensation.
 The film is still used as a reference to what classic Indian cinema actually means.

-The Shahrukh Khan starter biopic is one of the finest explorations of love for one’s nation.
-We Indians tend to go abroad in search of better opportunities, to make the life of foreigners easier.
+The Shah Rukh Khan starrer biopic is one of the finest explorations of love for one’s nation.
+We Indians tend to go abroad in search of better opportunities, to make the life of foreigners easy.
 If we utilize our potential for our people, the country will flourish like anything.
 This is exactly what Ashutosh Gowariker tries to convey through his movie.
 Unfortunately, the film didn’t match the taste of the audience at that time and was declared unsuccessful at the box office.